trashbirdecology/luisdva.github.io/_posts/2017-11-07-dog-tree-remix.md

 ---
 title: "The tRee of dog bReeds (version 2)"
 layout: post
-excerpt: Working with data describing dog breeds and how they are related.
+excerpt: Manipulate and visualize data describing dog breeds and how they are related.
 category: rstats
 tags:
   - ggtree